stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 ---
 ## working remotely: the basics

-Employees need five basic things to work remotely
+Employees need five basic things to work remotely:

 1. Reliable fast internet and electricity
 2. Workspace and devices